 “To find even just one fast radio burst with a telescope as good as ASKAP is incredibly hard.
 We have to look through so much data.
 It’s like looking for a needle in a haystack the size of 50 football fields,” Keith said.

-The bursts were first discovered in 2007, and until Keith and his team started searching for them in 2017 with ASKAP, only 30 bursts had been found.
+The bursts were first discovered in 2007 with Murriyang, our Parkes radio telescope.
+The discovery won the team the Shaw Prize in 2023, but until Keith and his team started searching for them in 2017 with ASKAP, only 30 bursts had been found.
 After Keith modified ASKAP’s sky surveying mode into a ‘fly’s eye’ arrangement, they detected 20 more bursts within 18 months.

 Not stopping there, he went on to design a world-class system for ASKAP that could narrow down the origin point of each incoming burst.
 The novel system was like a ‘live action replay’, recording the telescope’s data stream when a burst was detected.
 This information enabled other telescopes, including Hawaii’s Keck telescope, ESO’s Very Large telescope and the Gemini telescope in Chile, to help pinpoint the burst's home galaxy, four billion light-years away.